danielkbx/multi-storage/README.md

 # Logging

-The function provides as log function is expected to have 2 parameters, `level` and `message`.
+The function provided as log function is expected to have 2 parameters, `level` and `message`.
 These log levels are used:

 - debug
 - info